 Read | Investigating the origins of Diego Simeone’s Cholismo

-That has continued this season, aided by the somewhat surprising additions of Jese and Kevin-Prince Boateng.
-Such high-profile signings only serve to prove the appeal of playing for Las Palmas; they are now a club associated with attacking, stylish football, in a desirable destination.
+That continued last season, aided by the somewhat surprising additions of Jese and Kevin-Prince Boateng.
+Such high-profile signings only served to prove the appeal of playing for Las Palmas; they are now a club associated with attacking, stylish football, in a desirable destination.